 - While the full warming from pre-industrial is probably a bit higher than the “official” 1oC, climate impacts and tipping points are defined relative to the latter

-- There is a significant “climate lag” with ~0.1-0.2oC of warming (not ~0.5oC as often quoted, as this assumes fixed concentrations) yet to arrive by 2100, but this will happen gradually with only +0.2oC in the next ~10 years
+- There is a “climate lag” with ~0.1-0.2oC of warming (not ~0.5oC as often quoted, as this assumes fixed concentrations) yet to arrive by 2100, but this will happen gradually with only a fraction in the next ~10 years

-- This figure of +0.2oC matches the current decadal warming rate, with no evidence for a jump up to +0.5oC in the next decade
+- This figure of +0.2oC is also close to the current decadal warming rate, with no evidence for a jump up to +0.5oC in the next decade

-- Global dimming is masking around 0.6oC of global warming, but even a rapid decarbonisation programme would only expose maybe +0.1oC of this anytime soon
+- Global dimming is masking around 0.5-0.6oC of global warming, but even a rapid decarbonisation programme would only expose maybe +0.1oC of this anytime soon

-- Arctic sea ice disappearing in the summer is unlikely in the next decade, and will cumulatively only add ~+0.2oC when it does.
+- Arctic sea ice disappearing in the summer is unlikely in the next decade, and will cumulatively only add ~+0.1-0.2oC when it does.
 A “Methane Bomb” is also unlikely

 - The water vapour feedback is already included in these projections, but is often double-counted

-- And the Amazon forest won’t burn down at exactly +3oC of global warming, with its potential dieback to savannah gradually releasing around +0.2oC worth of carbon
+- And the Amazon forest won’t burn down at exactly +3oC of global warming, with its potential dieback to savannah gradually releasing around +0.1oC worth of carbon

-When the influences of these factors and feedbacks are summed up, we might expect an average of around 1.3oC of warming by ~2030 (maybe a bit more or maybe a bit less, with some years being high or low outliers), rather than the +3< or even +5< oC that is sometimes claimed.
-Even 1.3oC is worth avoiding though – continued warming of around 0.2oC per decade of growing emissions plus the extra 0.6oC lagging behind will put us past the 1.5oC Paris Target in only 20 years’ time, and past the 2oC Target around mid-century.
+When the influences of these factors and feedbacks are summed up, we might expect warming o reach around 1.3-1.5oC by ~2030 (maybe a bit more or maybe a bit less, with some years being high or low outliers), rather than the +3< or even +5< oC that is sometimes claimed.
+Even this is worth avoiding though – continued warming of around 0.2oC per decade of growing emissions plus the extra ~0.1oC lagging behind will put us past the 1.5oC Paris Target in only 10-20 years’ time, and past the 2oC Target around mid-century.
 Even if all emissions suddenly stopped now, without additional drawdown the warming lag would still push the warming up to ~1.2-1.3oC by 2100, plus a bit more from any aerosol reduction (which depends on extent, but maybe a temporary ~+0.2-0.3oC – see comment section for discussion).
-And the higher the warming goes, the more that feedbacks like sea ice, Arctic methane, and Amazon dieback start to kick in.
-But these tipping points and feedbacks won’t trigger abrupt warming – instead they’ll act as new sources of gradual additional warming that make sticking to the Paris Targets even more challenging.
+And the higher the warming goes, the more that feedbacks like Arctic sea ice, permafrost thaw, and Amazon dieback start to kick in.
+But these tipping points and feedbacks won’t trigger abrupt warming – instead they’ll act as new sources of extra gradual warming that make sticking to the Paris Targets even more challenging.